 Lemon Scented Geraniums will rarely flower indoors, due to the unfavored growing conditions found within a domestic setting.

-Repot every two years in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce extra amounts of perlite and grit into the lower portion of the new soil to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.